-At its March 11, 2014, meeting, the Curriculum/Program Standing Committee voted to forward the following recommendations to the School Board for consideration: It is recommended that the Board grant approval for use of protective equipment for softball and baseball during the school year outside of the sport season and, additionally, it is recommended that the Board grant the superintendent and the coordinator of athletics/physical education the authority to approve the use of school equipment should future WIAA sports rules change that are in the best interest for the safety of our students.
+It is recommended that the Curriculum/Program Standing Committee forward this report to the School Board for consideration to approve use of protective equipment for softball and baseball during the school year outside of the sport season.

+Additionally, it is recommended that the Kenosha Unified School District Board of Education approves granting the superintendent and the coordinator of athletics/physical education the authority to approve the use of school equipment should future WIAA sports rules change that are in the best interest for the safety of our students.